Susan enjoys being creative with gardening and accents that add to the beauty that nature gives us. Its beauty and purpose is beautiful.

-So I began looking for an alternative.
-I found there was so much information I was not aware of.
+I began looking for an alternative.
+I found that there was so much information I was not aware of.
 On every cucumber plant, there are two types of flowers: The male flower and the female flower.
 Pollination must occur for the fruit to develop

 The Female Cucumber Flower